Swiss tax law publications and official documents on a desk

 1. Ordinance on the confiscatory nature of wealth tax dated August 14, 2002, RS-VS 642.300. ↩︎

 2. Theoretical return on assets: 1% of CHF 5,000,000 plus salary of CHF 200,000, i.e. CHF 250,000 in total.
 The ceiling corresponds to 60% of CHF 250,000, or CHF 150,000.
-(In practice, however, net wealth and net income are taken into account, which would need to be included in the above calculation). ↩︎
+(In practice, however, net wealth and net income are used as a calculation basis, which would need to be included in the above simulation). ↩︎

-3. Single person, no children, no religion, residing at 1204 Geneva, tax rate 2025 (salary $200,000, assets $5,000,000). ↩︎
+3. Single person, no children, no religion, residing at 1204 Geneva, tax rate 2025 (salary CHF 200,000, assets CHF 5,000,000). ↩︎